Jemdet Nasr

 A second season took place in 1928, but this season was very poorly recorded.
 Subsequent excavations in the 1980s under British archaeologist Roger Matthews were, among other things, undertaken to relocate the building excavated by Langdon.
 These excavations have shown that the site was also occupied during the Ubaid, Uruk and Early Dynastic I periods.
+Based on texts found there mentioning an ensi of NI.RU that is thought to be its ancient name.
+During ancient times the city was on a canal linking it to other major Sumerian centers.

-History of research
+Archaeology

 In 1925, the team that was excavating at Kish received reports that clay tablets and painted pottery had been found by locals at a site called Jemdet Nasr, some 26 km northeast of Kish.
-The site was subsequently visited and it was decided that an excavation was necessary.
-The first season at Jemdet Nasr took place in 1926, directed by Stephen Langdon, Professor of Assyriology at Oxford University and director of the excavations at Kish.
+The site was subsequently visited on 6 January 1926 by Langdon and Henry Field and it was decided that an excavation was necessary after several pictographic tablets were found.
+Some burnt grain were recovered and later determined to be cone wheat (Triticum turgidum) the earliest exemplar of that in the region.
+The first season at Jemdet Nasr took place in 1926, directed by Stephen Langdon, professor of Assyriology at Oxford University and director of the excavations at Kish.
 The excavation lasted over a month and employed between 12 and 60 workmen.
 Langdon was not an archaeologist, and even by the standards of his time, as exemplified by Leonard Woolley's work at Ur, his record-keeping was very poor.
+He contracted a fever at Jemdet Nasr from which he never fully recovered, which ended the excavation season.
 As a result, much information on the exact find spots of artefacts, including the tablets, was lost.
-A large mudbrick building was excavated in which a large collection of proto-cuneiform clay tablets was found.
+A large, 4,500 square meter (92 meters by 48 meters) mudbrick building was excavated in which a large collection of proto-cuneiform clay tablets was found.
+The bricks used were of the Riemchen (20 X 8 5 x 8 cm) and Flachziegel (23 x 9 x 6 5 cm) types, with some of the former baked and all of the latter.
+All baked bricks were pierced with three one centimeter holes before baking.
 The finds from this season were divided between the National Museum of Iraq in Baghdad, the Ashmolean Museum in Oxford and the Field Museum in Chicago; the latter two co-sponsors of the excavations in Kish and Jemdet Nasr.
 A second season was organized in 1928, lasting between 13 and 22 March and directed by L.Ch.
-Watelin, the then-field director at Kish.
+Watelin, the then-field director at Kish, accompanied by Henry Field.
 This time, some 120 workmen were employed.
+Excavation ended after 11 days (of the 20 planned) due to a plague of locusts.
 Watelin kept almost no records of his excavations at the site but from the few notes that survive he seems to have been digging in the same area as Langdon.